 In 2019, governor deems sports betting a priority

-Operators consider taxes of 10% or below to be optimal, and Illinois lawmakers settled on 15%, which is on the higher end across the country but still allows operators to turn a profit.
+Operators consider taxes of 10% or below to be optimal, and Illinois lawmakers settled on 15%, which is considered on the higher end among states with sports betting but still allows operators to turn a profit.
 In the end, there was plenty of give and take, and sports betting didn’t stand on its own, passing instead as part of a massive capital bill.

 Once Pritzker signed the bill in late June, it was a sprint to get sports betting up and running.
 The Illinois Gaming Board opened a public comment period over the summer, began developing regulations, and in December 2019 opened the sports betting application process.

-Though the IGB approved temporary rules ahead of the first sportsbook opening, it is still in the process of approving permanent rules.
+Though the IGB approved temporary rules ahead of the first sportsbook opening, it continues to refine its rules packages.